wooosh/tui-puppet/readme.md

-# tuitest
+# tui-puppet

-`tuitest` runs a program inside an emulated terminal (xterm/vt100 compatible) and reads a command file that is capable of sending input, resizing, and capturing the screen state as a hash.
-These hashes can then be compared to ensure your tui program renders consistently.
+`tui-puppet` runs a program inside an emulated terminal (xterm/vt100 compatible) and reads a command file that can send input, resize the terminal, and capture the screen.

+Screen capturing is achieved using the `hash` command, which writes the screen state to stdout.
+You can redirect stdout to a file and use `cmp` to compare with another hash to ensure your TUI program renders consistently.
+You can capture the screen state as many times as you would like.

 ```
-usage: tuitest [-r] <command_file> <executable> <arguments to executable>
+usage: tui-puppet [-r] <command_file> <executable> <arguments to executable>
   -r | show the terminal state on stderr
      |   this is designed to be used with xterm-truecolor with the following
      |   set in .Xresources: